 There are a total of 12 CCFA Camp Oasis locations throughout the country.
-Please see the find a camp to find the one closest to you.
+Please visit find a camp to find the one closest to you.

 How is camper eligibility determined?

-Any child with medically stable Crohn's disease and ulcerative colitis is invited to apply.
-Campers can attend only one Camp Oasis session a summer.
+Any child with medically stable Crohn's disease or ulcerative colitis is invited to apply.
+Campers can only attend one Camp Oasis session a summer.
 Campers should apply only to the location that serves their chapter or region.
 If your child is unable to attend the camp in your designated area due to medical or other reasons, please contact your local chapter to explore other options.

 Age requirements, capacity, session dates, and application deadlines vary by site.
 See find a camp for more information.

 The Leaders in Training (LIT) Program is a special leadership development program for camp's oldest teenagers.
 It runs for the duration of each session, and combines the fun of camp with additional age-appropriate responsibilities and leadership building activities.
 On a typical day, LITs might attend a leadership meeting, assist with a special activity, help entertain a group of younger campers, and participate in several camp activities alongside their fellow campers.
 The age range for the LIT Program varies by site, so please visit find a camp for more information.

 Each camp is equipped with a 24-hour on-site health center, staffed by physicians, nurses, and mental health professionals experienced in working with IBD patients.
 Careful steps are taken to ensure that campers follow the medical regimen prescribed by their doctors back home.